clux/logule/Readme.md

 ````

 ## Line
-An awesome feature inspired by [nlogger](https://github.com/igo/nlogger) - but using logule semantics:
+An awesome feature inspired by [nlogger](https://github.com/igo/nlogger) - but using logule semantics.
-Reads the line and filename of the calling function by inspecting the stack:
+`logule.line()` reads the line and filename of the calling function by inspecting the stack:

 ````javascript
 log = logule.sub('CRAZYDEBUG')